esper-io/dev-docs/docs/home/release-notes/esper-agent/devrel86.md

 Bugs and Improvements:

--   When a Blueprint is applied to a devices, changes made to the applications section in the Blueprint now reflect on the device.
+-   When a Blueprint is applied to a device, changes made to the applications section in the Blueprint now reflect on the device.
 All apps will be removed, updated/downgraded, installed, or hidden/shown to match the new Blueprint state.

 -   We have added an API for scheduled power ON/OFF for specific Lenovo devices.
 Please contact your sales team to know more about this feature.